NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 Operators of anycasted DNS authoritative services with diverse implementations will benefit from standardizing of the name server signalling, but before coming to a specification for the mechanism, this document will serve to inventorise the already available standardized and non-standardized signalling channels and assess them for usability for out of protocol signalling.

+Recursive server operators could also benefit from this, having an eventdriven infrastructure - when recursive server is ready to serve, start announcing the service address with BGP.
+The usual way to do this is by polling the server, and spending resources waiting for this service to come up.

 # Terminology and Definitions {#terminology}